United Quest℠ Card review: Best of both worlds?

 Chase Sapphire Preferred

 One of the most versatile and rewarding travel rewards cards on the market, the Chase Sapphire Preferred not only offers a generous sign-up bonus and similar rewards rate on dining and general travel when compared with the United Quest card, but it’s also less than half the cost.
-It’s also far more flexible, as you can redeem your Ultimate Rewards points for travel purchases, statement credits, gift cards and more at a 1-cent-per-point value, or book travel through the Ultimate Rewards portal and get a 25% boost in point value (making this card’s 60,000 point bonus worth $750 if you redeem for travel through Chase Ultimate Rewards after spending $4,000 in the first three months).
+It’s also far more flexible, as you can redeem your Ultimate Rewards points for travel purchases, statement credits, gift cards and more at a 1-cent-per-point value, or book travel through the Chase Travel℠ portal and get a 25% boost in point value (making this card’s 60,000-point bonus worth $750 if you redeem for travel through Chase Travel℠ after spending $4,000 in the first three months, plus, get up to $300 in statement credits on Chase Travel purchases within your first year).
 You can even transfer your points to a number of travel partners, including United, JetBlue, British Airways and more to stretch your rewards even further.

 Delta SkyMiles Platinum American Express Card